FAJARDO, Joaquin

 96158

 Private Joaquin Fajardo, a Spanish volunteer attached to 'D' Bn.
-Layforce, was reported missing in Crete on 2 June 1941; found to have been captured and later transported to Stalag 4C.
-Liberated in 1945.
+Layforce, was reported missing in Crete on 2 June 1941; found to have been captured the previous day and a prisoner of war until liberated in 1945.
+He had enlisted 14 August 1940, civil occupation Farmer.

 Settled in London postwar.
 His 2 elder brothers, Manuel and Anthony, were killed post war fighting against Franco (Manuel Fajardo 26.8.1951) and (Antonio Fajardo 6.6.1952.)*